DSM-5 Criteria for Autism Spectrum Disorder

 Autism Spectrum Disorder

-Affects 1% of the populaiton (there has been a recent increase in prevalence – probably related to expansion of diagnostic classification or increased awareness).
+Affects 1% of the population – there has been a recent increase in prevalence, probably related to expansion of the diagnostic classification, or increased awareness.
 Affects males more than females (4:1 ratio)

-Autistic Savants: People with autism who have extraordinary talent in certain areas.
+Autistic Savants (derogatory): People with autism who have extraordinary talent in certain areas.

 - Theory